AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 5. Graph the data using the Python code detailed below in the Results and Analysis section.

 ## Results and Analysis
-Present an observation (results), then explain what happened (analysis).
-Each paragraph should focus on one aspect of your results.
-In that same paragraph, you should interpret that result.
-In other words, there should not be two distinct paragraphs, but instead one paragraph containing one result and the interpretation and analysis of this result.
-Here are some guiding questions for results and analysis:

 The pressure cycles were analyzed to determine the volume of water pumped during each cycle.
 The ideal gas law was used to calculate the change in volume of air with each pressure cycle.
 As the ram pump pumps water at its effluent to the air chamber, the air in it is compressed.
 Thus, the change in air volume is equal to the change in water volume that is pumped into the air chamber.
 The ideal gas law can be rearranged as follows: